SunnyCat2013/lizhenyang.github.io/posts/English/liulishuo.md

 - What about your wife?
 She isn't happy that I don't have a job, but she understands.
 And She knows I wasn't happy working there.
+- Some of the highest paid professions include doctors, lawyers and scientists.
+- Many astronauts have background in engineering, physics or medicine.
+However, these professions required high levels of education and training.
+The path to becomming a doctor, for example, is a lone one.
+Doctors require a university degree, several years in medical school and several more years of experience.

 # Country
 - When a person is charged with breaking a law, they are tried in a court of law.